Shippable/docs/sources/deploy/tutorial/deploy-to-google-kubernetes-engine-kubectl.md

 # Deploy to Google Kubernetes Engine using kubectl

 This tutorial explains how to continuously deploy a Docker container to Google Kubernetes Engine using native `kubectl` commands.

-It assumes that you have working knowledge of Docker and Kubernetes and understand the following concepts:
+This document assumes you're familiar with the following concepts:

 * [GCloud and it's SDK](https://cloud.google.com/sdk/gcloud/)
 * [Docker Getting Started](https://docs.docker.com/v17.09/get-started/part1/)